Avoid Lost Time and Productivity with Chrome Grab and Go

 - Lather.
 Rinse.
 Repeat.

 Google has rolled out a solution to this time-consuming process.
-Its new Chromebook Grab and Go program encourages organizations to launch a self-service program for Chrome OS workplace collaboration devices sharing.
+Its new Chrome Grab and Go program encourages organizations to launch a self-service program for Google Chrome Enterprise workplace collaboration devices sharing.
 Googlers know firsthand that this program works because they’ve been testing it themselves since 2017.

 Whether an employee is short a computer due to necessary repairs, a team member wants a smaller, reliable device to take on the road or a guest needs a way to check email, a loaner Chromebook program quickly gets each back online and back to work.